wuhongyi/ROOTNote/class/TTree.md

    }
 #if !defined(__CINT__)
    virtual TBranch        *Branch(const char* name, const char* classname, void* addobj, Int_t bufsize = 32000, Int_t splitlevel = 99);
+/// Create a new branch with the object of class classname at address addobj.
+/// WARNING:
+/// Starting with Root version 3.01, the Branch function uses the new style
+/// branches (TBranchElement).
+To get the old behaviour, you can:
+///   - call BranchOld or
+///   - call TTree::SetBranchStyle(0)
+/// Note that with the new style, classname does not need to derive from TObject.
+/// It must derived from TObject if the branch style has been set to 0 (old)
+/// Note: See the comments in TBranchElement::SetAddress() for a more
+///       detailed discussion of the meaning of the addobj parameter in
+///       the case of new-style branches.
+/// Use splitlevel < 0 instead of splitlevel=0 when the class
+/// has a custom Streamer
+/// Note: if the split level is set to the default (99),  TTree::Branch will
+/// not issue a warning if the class can not be split.

 #endif
    template <class T> TBranch *Branch(const char* name, const char* classname, T* obj, Int_t bufsize = 32000, Int_t splitlevel = 99)
    {